miekg/learninggo/communication.md

 to do just that (we're discarding the error returned from `os.Open` here to keep the examples smaller -- don't ever do this in real life code).

+{callout="//"}
     f, _ := os.Open("/etc/passwd"); defer f.Close()
     r := bufio.NewReader(f) //<1>
     s, ok := r.ReadString('\n') //<2>
-    //<3>

 At <1> make `f` a `bufio` to have access to the `ReadString` method.
-Then at <2> we read a line from the input, `s`  now holds to string which we can manipulate with, for instance, the `strings` package.
+Then at <2> we read a line from the input, `s`  now holds a string which we can manipulate with, for instance, the `strings` package.

 A more robust method (but slightly more complicated) is `ReadLine`, see the documentation